 The trail leading to Ototani no Taki Falls was just recently created by the locals.
 Thanks to their efforts, we can now walk to the vicinity of the waterfall basin.

-As the trailhead is usually closed to the public, you will have to go with a trekking tour.
+As the trailhead is usually closed to the public, you will have to join a trekking tour.
 Although it will cost some money, it is the best way to fully enjoy what this part of Kyoto has to offer.

 Your guide will not only lead you to some of the most stunning places in the Hora District, but he will also talk about the flora and fauna living in the area.

-For more information and to book the tour, please refer to HERE.
+For more information and to book the tour, please refer to the official website HERE.

 Click HERE to get back to a list of attractions in Nantan City.